dylanbr0wn/determinatic/README.md

-# Destined
+# Determinatic

-A small library to deterministically generate colors based on a seed, almost if they were.. **destined**. 😉
+A small library to deterministically generate colors based on a seed.

 This is essentially a modular version of [autumn](https://github.com/nluqo/autumn/).